Tax loss harvesting can be a smart tool for investors. But first, you have to learn how it works. Here’s our easy guide to tax loss harvesting.

 Tax loss harvesting is one of the few free lunches in the world of investing.
 With a little planning, you can reduce or even eliminate your capital gains in any given year.
 In some cases, you may also get a deduction from ordinary income of up to $3,000.

-Today we’re going to talk about tax loss harvesting.
-We’ll cover how it works, its benefits, its limitations, and how you can use it to defer taxes.
+Note from the editor: In this episode of the podcast, Rob tells us about tax loss harvesting, sometimes abbreviated TLH.
+Learn how it works, its benefits, its limitations, and how you can use it to defer taxes.
 We’ll also look at the implications for those who use robo advisors that offer TLH services.
+If you prefer to read rather than listen, Rob has delved into Tax Loss Harvesting below, so read on.

 The basic concept is simple.
 Let’s assume you invest $25,000 in an S&P 500 index fund.
 Following a down market, you sell the investment a year later for $20,000.
 The result is a loss of $5,000.